 Unfortunately, filter-related issues are some of the most common causes of premature system failures.
-A clogged filter can wreak havoc on your system because it puts out less air flow and can greatly reduce efficiency.
+A clogged filter can wreak havoc on your system because it puts out less airflow and can greatly reduce efficiency.
 Newer, more efficient model units are more sensitive and will often shut down before causing more issues.
-If your filter is clogged, always replace it and never reuse.
+If your filter is clogged, always replace it and never reuse it.
 Filters have different life spans.
 If you are unsure of how often you should be changing your filter, give Pyramid a call.

 - Check Your Breaker: